bigfei123/learngit/readme.txt

-git is a distributed version control system.
+git is free software distuibuted under the GPL